Security at Lattice

 World Class Application Security

 Single Sign-on (SSO) allows you to authenticate users in your own systems without requiring them to enter additional login credentials.
+All our plans include SSO via SAML 2.0 and Oauth at no extra cost.

 Data Permissions & Authentication